antproc/Thyroid_nodules_segmentation-/README.md

 Implementation and evaluation of the proposed UNet with Resnet encoder, can be found in the file "Thyroid_nodules_segmentation_ResUNet.ipynb."

 The jupyter notebook contains the results and predicted masks of the best model, which is a combination of the TN3K and TDID datasets, along with one randomly selected image (n=1) from the Thyroid Ultrasound Cine-clip dataset.
-Due to its size, the model itself cannot be uploaded directly to GitHub.

 Sincerely,
 Authors